Guide, Updated 15 May 2026

 Clinical anxiety versus everyday test nerves

 The distinction matters because the treatment is different.
 Everyday test nerves are an acute response to a high-stakes event: elevated heart rate, sweaty palms, distracting thoughts, settling within 5 to 10 minutes of the test starting.
 The right tools are short-form, in-the-moment techniques (controlled breathing, warm-up drive, examiner-as-passenger reframing).
 The driving test nerves how to calm them guide covers this population.
 Clinical anxiety is structurally different.
 It is a persistent, disorder-level symptom pattern that predates the test, exists independently of the test, and is unresponsive to in-the-moment techniques.
 Symptoms include panic attacks, sleep disruption in the weeks leading up, avoidance behaviours (skipping lessons), derealisation during driving, hypervigilance.
 The right tools are clinical: GP consultation, possible CBT referral, possible medication, DVSA accessibility accommodations.
-The 6 percent of UK candidates in this group are not "more nervous than usual"; they are dealing with a different problem.
+The candidates in this group are not "more nervous than usual"; they are dealing with a different problem.

 The DVSA accessibility framework for anxiety